bajajahsaas/nlp-toolbox/model_framework/README.md

 ### To Run

-- Download dependencies as in Requirements.txt
+- Download dependencies as in [requirements.txt](requirements.txt)
-- Change sdk paths in framework.py
+- Change sdk and local build paths in framework.py
 - Change Access tokens at start of each .ipynb file